- Status: Vulnerable

 Many organizations, such as the Lion Conservation Fund, are also attempting to reduce conflict between humans and lions (which the lions inevitably lose) through education and the establishment of wildlife protection corridors.

 See Related: Environmental Organizations in Africa

 Botswana Predator Conservation Trust

-Botswana Predator Conservation Trust has been studying African predators including lions since 1989 to understand their territories and how to limit their conflicts with humans.
+Botswana Predator Conservation Trust has been studying African predators, including lions since 1989 to understand their territories and limit their conflicts with humans.

 Call from the Wild

-Call from the Wild is an organisation started by Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including lions.
+Call from the Wild is an organization started by the Frankfurt Zoological Society, which supports various national parks throughout Africa to protect different endangered species, including lions.

-Panthera is an American based organisation.
-Their main focus is to conserve the world’s largest wild cats including the African Lion by supporting research and education programmes in different countries.
+Panthera is an American-based organization.
+Their main focus is to conserve the world’s largest wild cats, including the African Lion, by supporting research and education programs in different countries.

 Wildlife Conservation Society